Antonio Rosetti: Life and career

 Rosetti was born about 1750 in Litoměřice, a town in Northern Bohemia.
 He is believed to have received early musical training from the Jesuits in Prague.
 In 1773 Rosetti left his native country and found employment in the Hofkapelle of Prince Kraft Ernst of Oettingen-Wallerstein whom he served for sixteen years, becoming Kapellmeister in 1785.
+While there, he orchestrated two piano concerti by Anna von Schaden.
 In July 1789 Rosetti left Wallerstein to accept the post of Kapellmeister to the Duke Friedrich Franz I of Mecklenburg-Schwerin in Ludwigslust where he died in service of the duke on 30 June 1792 at the age of 42 years.
 In 1777, he married Rosina Neher, with whom he had three daughters.
 In late 1781 he was granted leave to spend 5 months in Paris.
 Many of the finest ensembles in the city performed his works.
 Rosetti arranged for his music to be published, including a set of six symphonies published in 1782.
 He returned to his post, assured of recognition as an accomplished composer.

 Rosetti wrote over 400 compositions, primarily instrumental music including many symphonies and concertos which were widely published.
 Rosetti also composed a significant number of vocal and choral works, particularly in the last few years of his life.
 Among these are German oratorios including Der sterbende Jesu and Jesus in Gethsemane (1790) and a German Hallelujah.
 The English music historian Charles Burney included Rosetti among the most popular composers of the period in his work A General History of Music.
 Rosetti is perhaps best known today for his horn concertos, which Mozart scholar H. C. Robbins Landon suggests (in The Mozart Companion) may have been a model for Mozart's four horn concertos.
 Rosetti is also known for writing a Requiem (1776) which was performed at a memorial for Mozart in December 1791.

 Attributing some music to Rosetti is difficult because several other composers with similar names worked at the same time, including Franciscus Xaverius Antonius Rössler.